flipperdevices/flipper-questions-and-answers/2022-09/September 16th 2022 side A.md

 > If you can get it working, then yes.
 However, it won’t be officially supported.

 ### What will be included in future API’s?
-> All of FURI, some FreeRTOS primatives (such as streams), and basically all libraries/services.
+> All of FURI, some FreeRTOS primitives (such as streams), and basically all libraries/services.

 ### Will I be able to write NFC in the future?
 > Yes, most types of NFC tags (Except DESFire and EMV) will be able to be written by Flipper.